 Vintage jewelry usually refers to pieces that are at least 50 years old, but less than 100 years old.
 This includes jewelry from the 1920s through the 1980s.
 Popular vintage eras include Art Deco (1920s–1930s), Retro (1940s–1950s) and Mid-Century Modern (1950s–1970s).

 Victorian era jewelry (1837–1901) features romantic motifs such as hearts, serpents and flowers.
-It has handcrafted details, old mine/rose-cut stones and often yellow or rose gold with intricate metalwork.
+It has handcrafted details, old mine/rose-cut stones and often yellow or rose gold with fine metalwork.

-Georgian jewelry (1714–1837) focuses on intricate handcrafted designs with nature-inspired motifs and gemstones backed with foil to enhance sparkle by candlelight.
+Georgian jewelry (1714–1837) focuses on artistic handmade designs with nature-inspired motifs and gemstones backed with foil to enhance sparkle by candlelight.

 Art Deco jewelry (1920s–1930s) features bold, geometric patterns with platinum or white gold settings and vibrant gemstones like sapphires, emeralds and rubies.